-The Redistricting Game, an early serious game to teach the basics of redistricting, was produced by USC’s Annenberg Center and The School of Cinematic Arts Game Innovation Lab.
-The game effectively simulates the complex processes of congressional redistricting, beginning with a responsive 2D map-drawing puzzle, followed by role-playing to usher the map through three branches of government: a vote by the state legislature, the Governor signature and, if necessary, the courts.
+The Redistricting Game, an early serious game to teach the basics of redistricting, was produced by USC’s Annenberg Center and The School of Cinematic Arts Game Innovation Lab in 2006-7.
+The game effectively simulates the complex processes of congressional redistricting, beginning with a responsive 2D map-drawing puzzle, followed by role-playing to usher the map through three branches of government: a vote by the state legislature, the Governor signature and, if challenged, the courts.

-The Redistricting Game was officially launched in June 2006 in the U.S. Capitol Building with Representative John Tanner and ex-Senator John Anderson, both proponents of redistricting reform.
-As far as I know this is the first digital game to be launched in the halls of the US Congress.
+The Redistricting Game was officially launched in June 2007 in the U.S. Capitol Building with Representative John Tanner and ex-Senator John Anderson, both proponents of redistricting reform.
+As far as we know this is the first digital game to be launched in the halls of the US Congress.
 The game has been available online since 2007.
-Play The Redistricting Game at www.redistrictinggame.org
+Play The Redistricting Game* at www.redistrictinggame.org